bnarasimha21/nao_experiments/README.md

 ### "Cannot connect to robot"
 - Ensure NAO is powered on and connected to the network
-- Verify the IP address is correct
+- Verify the IP address is correct (press chest button to hear it)
 - Check if your firewall allows connections on port 9559
-- Try pinging the robot: `ping 192.168.1.100`
+- Try pinging the robot: `ping <robot_ip>`
+- Ensure your computer is on the same WiFi network as NAO

 ### "Module not found" errors
+- Make sure environment variables are set correctly
-- Make sure you ran `source setup_env.sh` first
+- On macOS/Linux: run `source setup_env.sh` first
+- On Windows: verify `PYTHONPATH` is set
-- Use `python2` (the SDK's Python), not your system Python
+- Use Python 2.7 (not Python 3)

+### Windows-specific issues
+- Use backslashes in paths: `examples\say_hello.py`
+- Run Command Prompt as Administrator if permission errors occur
+- Make sure Visual C++ Redistributable 2015 is installed

+### macOS-specific issues
+- If you have VPN or Docker running, try disabling them
+- Toggle WiFi off/on to reset network routing
+- On newer macOS, you may need to allow the app in Security settings

 ---